meshbird/meshbird/README.md

 ## Intro

 Meshbird create distributed private networking between servers, containers, virtual machines and any computers in different datacenters, different countries, different cloud providers.
 All traffic transmit directly to recepient peer without passing any gateways.
+Meshbird do not require any centralized servers.
+Meshbird is absolutly decentralized distributed private networking.

 ## Quick Start